makinteract/vscode-microbit-micropython/README.md

 ---

+## More stubs for micro:bit v2

+If you need better IntelliSense when using micro:bit v2, consider using [this stub library](https://github.com/ElTrasho3000/Microbit-Stubs-Python-Package) and follow the instructions to manually add the stubs to your project.

+---

 ## For developers

 If you want to modify this extension, fork and then clone this repository on your machine.
 Run `npm install`, to install dependencies (need to have Node.js installed).
 From any javascript file, press `F5` to run the extension locally in debug mode.